 Swedish legislation on cessation and revocation of status of international protection has changed since the implementation of relevant recast EU Directives.
 Relevant legislation can be found in Chapter 4 of the Aliens Act.
 There is no up-to-date English translation of the Aliens Act, but it should be noted that Sweden adheres to relevant EU legislation and international law.

 A refugee or subsidiary protection status shall be withdrawn if the person cannot be regarded as a refugee or in need of subsidiary protection.
 Grounds for this can be cessation, exclusion, serious crime, danger to national security, and misrepresentation or omission of facts.
 Decisions on withdrawal of protection status are taken by the Migration Agency.
 Decisions can be appealed to the Migration Court, and Migration Court judgments can be appealed to the Migration Court of Appeal, subject to leave to appeal.
 There is no explicit requirement for conducting a personal interview, however the Migration Agency’s position is that a personal interview should be held in these cases given the impact the decision can have for the individual as well as the fact that the burden of proof rests with the Migration Agency.
 If the possibility of expulsion arises as a result of the withdrawal procedure, a legal counsel is appointed on the same grounds as in a normal asylum case.

-In 2020, Sweden withdrew international protection status for 278 individuals (153 refugee status, 125 subsidiary protection status).
+In 2021, Sweden withdrew international protection status for 363 individuals (236 refugee status, 127 subsidiary protection status).
 The three most common nationalities regarding refugee status were Afghanistan (54), Syria (34), and Iraq (27), regarding subsidiary protection status the most common nationalities were Syria (62), Afghanistan (38), and Uzbekistan (5).

 Chapter 4, Section 5 b, Aliens Act for refugee status and Chapter 4, Section 5 c, Aliens Act, for subsidiary protection status.